 We also recommend reading:

-- Japanese Honorifics - The Meaning of san, kun, chan and others
+- Japanese Honorifics – The Meaning of san, kun, chan, and others

 The meaning of Senpai

 Senpai [先輩] is the equivalent of the Western concept of veteran or tutor.
 This word is often used to refer to an older and more experienced person, a mentor or senior.
-It is respectful treatment for older or more experienced people, a parent, graduate, or someone years ahead in school education.
+It is a respectful term for older or more experienced people, a parent, graduate, or someone years ahead in school education.

 The meaning of Kouhai